 While it’s often annoying, the “do you have a store card” question can save you money each week as well.
 Most stores offer weekly sales where the discount price is only applicable when you scan your card; and, while it’s ok that once in a while you use the store’s card, having a personal card will help you earn store points and discounts towards future purchases.

 A store card provides an immediate discount when the card is scanned upon check out.
-Most stores have a points system and members only discounts that are only applied by using the card.
+Most stores have a points system and members-only discounts that are only applied by using the card.

 For the longest time, I used the store manager’s card until I learned that my store also provided savings on gas and $10 off my purchase voucher every so many weeks.
 Why not save money while I’m already shopping?
-The great thing about the voucher is that it can be used on the entire purchase not just an individual item.
+The great thing about the voucher is that it can be used on the entire purchase, not just an individual item.
 Of course, you only earn the vouchers when you have your own card.

 Buy food at the farmer’s market, fruit stand, and local CSA box.

 Most local farmer’s markets offer fresh fruit at very competitive prices as well as often for less than at the grocery store.
 Fruit stands close to the fields are also a terrific option for fresh produce and if you have a CSA box available, you know you’ll have fresh vegetables delivered weekly.
-The only drawback of a CSA box for most families is the lack of ability to plan food ahead of time, since you never know what you are going to get in your box.
+The only drawback of a CSA box for most families is the lack of ability to plan food ahead of time since you never know what you are going to get in your box.
 However, when it comes to saving money, you’ll often get more produce for your fee than you would at the grocery.

 Don’t let your food go to waste.

-Too often we see people go shopping, put all their veggies in bottom drawer of the refrigerator and only open that drawer again when it’s time to toss the veggies out.
+Too often we see people go shopping, put all their veggies in the bottom drawer of the refrigerator and only open that drawer again when it’s time to toss the veggies out.
 Of course, that’s not you, since you’ve created a meal plan for your food, right?

 One of the best things to ensure that the produce that is consumed gets eaten is to wash and prep as much of it as you can when you bring it home from the grocery.
 This way, fresh fruits, and vegetables are available and ready to eat when you want them.